tawandamoyo/KindleKlipper/README.md

 You should have Node installed.

 - run `node index.js path_to_file` where path to file is a relative or absolute path to the clippings txt file and you will see a new folder named books containing `.txt` files of your books.
+This folder resides in the same location as `index.js`.

 For example if you have `MyClippings.txt` at `Home/Desktop/MyClippings.txt`, run:
  ```bash

  node index.js Home/Desktop/MyClippings.txt

  ```

 ## Requirements